 In the first month, I took it very easy with my activities.
-When I went back for my 1 month follow-up, Dr. Elkwood told me, “Don’t baby it.
+When I went back for my 1 monthly follow-up, Dr. Elkwood told me, “Don’t baby it.
 There are no restrictions for me.
 Walk, sit, sit in a hard chair.”
 Those were all very painful activities in the past.
-All of the sudden, this winter, I was able to do much more—walking, standing.
-I had a volunteer job in South Carolina at the aquarium and I could stand for 4 hour shifts.
+All of a sudden, this winter, I was able to do much more—walking and standing.
+I had a volunteer job in South Carolina at the aquarium, and I could stand for 4-hour shifts.
 And by May, I was able to ride my bike again.
 The biggest difference is that I am so much better when sitting; that was my biggest complaint.

 How would you characterize Dr. Elkwood?